 to which downloaded JATSPacks are extracted.
 The client program then creates this

-jatspan master OASIS catalog file to it, as well as performing
+and writes a jatspan master OASIS catalog file to it, as well as performing

 a few other setup tasks.

 The master OASIS catalog file can be used by tools, such as oXygen, to resolve